 Recognition of Prior Learning (VAE-VAP-VES)

-The recognition of prior learning consists of three distinct programs
+The recognition of prior learning is divided into three distinct programs

 Recognition of Prior Learning (RPL)

 VAE involves obtaining a professional credential (diploma, professional title, or certificate of professional qualification) by demonstrating your professional experience.
-You do not attend classes, but instead prepare a Portfolio II that outlines the skills you have acquired through your experience.
+You do not take any classes, but you prepare a Livret II outlining the skills you have acquired through your experience.

-Example: Claire has five years of professional experience as a sports instructor; she can apply to earn a Professional Bachelor’s Degree in Education and Motor Skills through the VAE.
+Example: Claire has 5 years of professional experience as a sports instructor; she can apply to earn a Professional Bachelor’s Degree in Education and Motor Skills through the VAE.

-The VAPP is a program that allows students to enroll in university courses without having the required qualifications.
+The VAPP is a program that provides access to university education without the degree normally required.

-Example:A person with a two-year college degree and significant professional experience may apply for a VAPP in order to enroll in a master’s program.
+Example:A person with a two-year post-secondary degree and significant professional experience may apply for a VAPP in order to enroll in a master’s program.

 VAPP programs are administered by theContinuing Education Department